 Finally after trojan work and endless fundraising throughout the years, the current building was officially opened by the then Minister for Education Mary O'Rourke in 1989.
 The school has developed from being a two teacher school with one special needs assistant to the school that it is today - a 20 teacher school with 40 special needs assistants as well as three part-time teachers from the V.E.C., bringing the total staff to 63.
 The school caters for pupils with moderate, severe and profound learning difficulties and pupils with Autism ranging in age from 3-18 years.

-The school continues to flourish and in September 2012 we opened the first of two pre-school classes offering high quality early intervention for 3-5 year old children with a diagnosis of Autism.
-We now have 105 pupils and due to our rapid expansion we hope to have a brand new school building to be started in the near future.
+In September 2012 we opened the first of two pre-school classes offering high quality early intervention for 3-5 year old children with a diagnosis of Autism.
+We now have over 100 pupils and a new school building will begin constuction in 2020.
 It will be a state of the art school, a thoroughly modern facility.
 It will be an exciting chapter in our history and will be, as always, dedicated to providing the best possible education for children with special needs.